 Section 4.
 Removal from File.
-Upon written request by an employee, all letters of warning and reprimands will be removed from an Association member's personnel files at the time permitted by OAR 166-200-0305(4)(a) and (b), unless other similar discipline has been received by the employee within the applicable retention period. (note: Removal from file does not preclude continued record keeping for civil purposes or for purposes of proving notice of rule)
+Upon written request by an employee, all letters of warning and reprimands will be removed from an Association member's personnel files at the time permitted by OAR 166-200-0305(4)(a) and (b), unless other similar discipline has been received by the employee within the applicable retention period.
+For sworn law enforcement employees, personnel files will be maintained at a minimum of 10 years post-employment consistent with applicable law.